janelu9/EasyLLM/README.md

 ✦ Low communication and dynamic experts balance when Mixture of Experts training.

-✦ Flash speed of Reinforcement Learning with optimizations as asynchronous inference and training, etc.
+✦ Flash speed of Reinforcement Learning benefitting from optimizations as asynchronous inference and training, etc.

 ## Installation